 When I was little, I thought the only “I” in the world, was me.

-age, I was astounded to notice one day that a friend I’d made also thought of herself as “I,” and
+I was astounded to notice one day that a friend I’d made also thought of herself as “I,” and

 possessed her own “my world” of which she was the center.
-From that day on,
+From that day on, doubt about

-This series was produced with inspiration from Martin Buber’s I and Thou, and Eastern thought.
+This series was produced with inspiration from Martin Buber’s I and Thou, and Eastern philosophy.